 Our History

-In 2016, MACC acquired Merriweather Post Pavilion (MPP) from the Howard Hughes Corporation and undertook a significant renovation project to modernize the venue, enhancing its stagehouse, fan services plazas, seating areas, and adding features like the elevated SkyLawns.
-Since completing the renovations at Merriweather in 2020, MACC launched a robust annual programming calendar that aims to strengthen our community and support Downtown Columbia’s growth as a vibrant cultural hub.
+In 2016, MACC acquired Merriweather Post Pavilion (MPP) from the Howard Hughes Corporation and undertook a significant renovation project to modernize the venue, enhancing its stage house, fan services plazas, and seating areas, and adding features like the elevated SkyLawns.
+Since completing the renovations at Merriweather in 2020, MACC has launched a robust annual programming calendar that aims to strengthen our community and support Downtown Columbia’s growth as a vibrant cultural hub.

 Merriweather Post Pavilion Lawn